harveyrennison/dj-society-backend/README.md

 ## Why It Exists

 We created this backend to support a community for new DJs who want to dive into DJing but don’t know where to start.
-It helps make the DJ Society website a friendly, trustworthy place where you can learn, share, and discover new music and events without any hassle.
+It helps make The DJ Society website a friendly, trustworthy place where you can learn, share, and discover new music and events without any hassle.

 ---